 Country Other workforce measures of note (e.g. in relation to travel restrictions)?
-Albania 0 Austria 0 Belgium 0 Bulgaria None Croatia 0 Cyprus 0 Czech Republic There are no special restrictions for the healthcare workers.
+Albania 0 Austria The Austrian governments advises to refrain from any non-essential travel, especially holidays.
+Travel restrictions apply for a number of countries and persons returning from these countries may be required to present a negative PCR-test, take a test upon arrival or self-quarantine.
+Belgium 0 Bulgaria None Croatia 0 Cyprus 0 Czech Republic There are no special restrictions for the healthcare workers.
 Health services have moved into emergency mode.
 There are practically no planned procedures performed now.
 The Labor Code is not respected, and the healthcare workers are exempted from the quarantine regulations.
-Denmark No comments ٦ Estonia 0 Finland Travel restrictions apply to all citizens.
+Denmark No comments Estonia 0 Finland Travel restrictions apply to all citizens.
 France There was the request to postpone vacations when the pandemic resumed last October.
 Georgia Travel restrictions apply to all citizens.
+There are no restrictions when travelling for official meeting purposes.
 Germany There are no travel restrictions, work measures were dependend on each individual situation or employer.
 Greece There are no special restrictions for the healthcare professionals.
 There are measures and restrictions as for all citizens.
 Hungary There are no travel restrictions at present.
 Iceland Travel restrictions apply to all citizens.
 Ireland Travel restrictions apply to all citizens.
 The Government advises against all non-essential travel and has adopted the EU recommendation on a coordinated 'Traffic Light' approach to travel restrictions.
 In line with this approach, there is no request to restrict movements for travellers from green regions.
 All passengers entering Ireland from red, orange and grey regions are requested to restrict their movements for 14 days.
 Some categories of essential travel are exempt from these recommendations.

-Israel 0

-Italy 0
+Israel 0 Italy 0

 Kosovo 0

 Latvia Travel restrictions apply to all citizens.

 Lithuania The Ministry of Health has issued recommendations to travellers arriving to and returning from abroad, taking into account the current developments of COVID-19 (coronavirus infection).
-They are applicable to all citizens. ć
+They are applicable to all citizens.

 Luxembourg 0

 Malta 0

 Montenegro 0

 Netherlands No.

-North Macedonia 0
+North Macedonia There were no travel restrictions for health care professionals.
+The government ordered to postpone vacations when the second wave peaked in November 2020.

 Norway The advice from authorities is to avoid travel abroad which is not necessary.
 Between 12 March and 7 May, health personell were not allowed to travel abroad.

 Poland 0

 Portugal 0

 Romania No

 Serbia 0

 Slovakia 0

 Slovenia 0

 Spain 0

 Sweden Same travel recommendations as for the rest of the people in Sweden.

 Switzerland None at the moment.

-Turkey 0
+Turkey There are restrictions on travel from time to time.

 UK 0

 Ukraine 0